richardlin047/modin-spreadsheet/README.rst

     :target: docs/images/events_api.gif
     :width: 600px

-    A brief demo showing Modin-spreadsheet's Events API.
     Disclaimer: This is from the Qgrid documentation.

 Running from source & testing your changes
 ------------------------------------------